 A product known as a Tailored Business Loan was/is sold by Clydesdale Bank plc (trading as Yorkshire Bank and part of the National Australia Bank Group Europe (NAGE) which itself is the European retailing arm of National Australia Bank Group (NAG)).
 TBLs were sold with a multitude of derivatives contracts attached including complex OTC derivatives options such as Dual Rate Swaps.

-Whilst there is no precedent case law we, together with our counsel teams and hedging experts, consider that Tailored Business Loans are likely to amount a financial instrument in accordance with the Regulated Activities Order (the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001 (SI 2001/544)).
-We note that Clydesdale Bank plc (t/a Yorkshire Bank) are part of the FSA review from which some limited comfort can be derived that the FSA agree with this analysis.
+Whilst there is no precedent case law we, together with our counsel teams and hedging experts, consider that Tailored Business Loans and Fixed Rate Loans act in a similar way to a standalone financial instrument (per the Regulated Activities Order (the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001 (SI 2001/544)).
+Arguably the impact on the purchaser is worse as they will not even understand they were entering into a contract whereby they were liable for the adverse costs of a derivative.
+We note that Clydesdale Bank plc (t/a Yorkshire Bank) TBLs are part of the FSA review over the sale of such complex financial instruments from which some limited comfort can be derived that the FSA agree with this analysis.

 For further information please call us on 0207183029 or see lexlaw.co.uk/hiddenswaps.